LumaxTechnologies/BQ-Features/bq_studio_demos/docs/use_cases/10-industrialize-data-science-models.md

 - A scheduled retraining and (optionally) batch prediction pipeline.
 - Models and predictions updated automatically from the same ETL and monitoring stack as the rest of the financial pipeline.

-## No-code / AI alternatives (BI analysts and non-developers)

-- **Schedule retraining and prediction from the UI:** Save the query that runs `CREATE OR REPLACE MODEL ...` (retrain) or `INSERT ...
-SELECT * FROM ML.PREDICT(...)` (batch prediction) as a **saved query**.
-Then create a **scheduled query** (Pipelines and integration → Scheduled queries) that runs that saved query on a cadence (e.g. weekly for retrain, daily for prediction).
-Set the schedule and destination in the UI; no Dataform or CLI required.
-- **Use a pipeline:** If retrain and prediction are separate steps (e.g. “run query A to refresh training data”, “run query B to retrain”, “run query C to write predictions”), create a **Pipeline** that runs these as tasks in order.
-Schedule the pipeline (e.g. weekly for full retrain + daily prediction).
-All configuration is in the BigQuery Studio UI.
-- **Monitor like any other ETL:** Use the **Jobs** explorer and **Cloud Monitoring** (use case 8) to confirm model and prediction jobs succeed.
-Set up alerting on failure via Monitoring.
-No code needed for monitoring and alerts.

-BI analysts can industrialize models by scheduling saved queries or pipeline tasks and monitoring them through the same Console and Monitoring UIs used for other ETLs.

 ## Next

 - Revisit use cases 6–8 to ensure the model pipeline is versioned, shared, scheduled, and monitored like the rest of your ETLs.